Elizabeth Bullock Nevarez

 Bachelor of Arts

 August 2009 – May 2013

 Beth Nevarez Historical Consulting Kenly, North Carolina

-Museum consulting services including collections care, cataloging, social media content planning, collections outreach, exhibit research and planning, and programming.
+Historical consulting services for museums and businesses including collections care, archives planning & cataloging, social media and web content planning, collections outreach, exhibit research and planning, programming, and heritage marketing.
 Current clients: Tobacco Farm Life Museum (Kenly, NC), Ava Gardner Museum (Smithfield, NC)

 Gary Player Group Greenville, South Carolina

 I was responsible for managing the Gary Player and Ian Player Archives including materials from both men’s successful respective careers with materials ranging from the 1930s to today.
 I organized, researched, preserved, and digitized collection items, and retrieved materials for use in company business and media.
 I wrote and implemented a collections management policy and drafted an emergency preparedness and response plan.
 I assisted with content creation for media projects including social media, web, and newsletter articles, drawing on archival holdings.
 I regularly planned content and posted to social media platforms including Facebook, Twitter, Instagram, YouTube, and LinkedIn and I curated a blog on archival materials and projects (Tumblr: https://garyplayerarchives.tumblr.com/).
 I also responded to media requests for information, images, video, or memorabilia.
 I supervised a part-time employee and recruited and managed all media and archives interns.

 Tobacco Farm Life Museum Kenly, North Carolina